johneastman/larset/README.md

   1. Must run Git Bash as administrator.
   2. This script must be placed in xampp\htdocs directory.
   3. Avoid project names with underscores in them.
-  4. Delete command (see Commands) currently does not work.